 Is a contactless payment transaction secure?

 The security found in a Visa Chip and PIN is equivalent to that of a Contactless card.
 For security purposes, you may be asked to enter your PIN from time to time as proof you are still in possession of the card.

 Trusted Novus Bank Limited reserves the right to block and/or cancel your visa card without prior notice, in the event of one or several of the below scenarios:

 *The card is in a Compromised status.
 The card account holder will express in writing if they wish to keep the Compromised card active (in the interim period of the receipt of the new card) and will bear in full, any potential financial loss occurring after the notification.

-For further information, please do not hesitate to contact our help desk by phone or email:
+For further information, please do not hesitate to contact our Card Services Help Desk by phone or email:

 Tel No: +350 200 23000